alex-pt01/The-Role-of-Facial-Emotions-in-Usability-Evaluation/README.md

 - **Products (REQ-5):**
   - **Search Functionality (REQ-5.1):**
     - The system should provide users with a search functionality that allows them to search for products using a search bar.
-Additionally, users should be able to filter search results based on price range, categories, products in stock, new or used items, items on sale, and by the type of seller.
+Additionally, users should be able to filter search results based on price range, categories, products in stock, new or used items, items on sale, and the type of seller.

   - **Read Project Data (REQ-5.2):**
     - The system should offer a well-organized and easily searchable product catalog.
 This catalog should enable users to browse through available products, providing detailed product descriptions and options for purchase.